Big Three (tennis): 2020–2021: Disrupted seasons, Nadal and Djokovic ties Federer's major titles record

-2022–23: Nadal & Djokovic win 22nd majors, Federer retires
+2022–23: Federer retires, Nadal then Djokovic set major titles record

-Djokovic was unable to compete at the Australian Open for being unvaccinated against COVID-19.
+Djokovic was unable to compete at the 2022 Australian Open for being unvaccinated against COVID-19.
 Despite multiple appeals for exemption, he was denied a visa to enter the country, which prevented him from defending his title.
-Federer was unable to compete due to a persistent knee injury while Nadal returned to compete, after a lengthy six-month injury hiatus and a positive COVID-19 result.
-Despite playing with low expectations, Nadal progressed to the quarterfinals, where he defeated Denis Shapovalov, and Matteo Berrettini in the semifinals.
-In the 5-hour 24-minute final, he defeated Daniil Medvedev, after coming back from a two-set deficit, to win his record-breaking 21st major and establish a new all-time record for the most men's majors singles titles.
-He became the fourth man in history to complete the double Career Grand Slam in singles, and the second after Djokovic in the Open Era.
+Federer was unable to compete due to a persistent knee injury while Nadal returned after a lengthy six-month injury hiatus and a positive COVID-19 result.
+Despite low expectations, Nadal progressed to the final, beating Denis Shapovalov and Matteo Berrettini to get there.
+In the 5 hours, 24 minutes final he defeated Daniil Medvedev, coming back from a two-set deficit, to win his 21st major and establish a new all-time record for the most men's major singles titles.
+He became the fourth man in history to complete the double Career Grand Slam in singles, and the second in the Open Era after Djokovic.

-In February 2022, Medvedev became the world No. 1-ranked player, following Djokovic's loss in the quarterfinals of the Dubai Championships, thus ending the Big Four's streak of 921 weeks at the top of the ATP rankings (the streak began on 2 February 2004 when Federer overtook Andy Roddick).

-Federer did not participate at the French Open.
-Nadal and Djokovic both progressed to a quarterfinal encounter, with Nadal emerging victorious in four sets.
-Nadal went to contest his 30th major final against Casper Ruud, winning a staggering 14th French Open title and 22nd major overall.
-He extended the all-time record for the most men's singles titles and became the third man after Mats Wilander (1982 French Open) and Federer (2017 Australian Open) to defeat four Top-10 players en route to a major title.
+In February 2022, Medvedev became the world No. 1 ranked player, following Djokovic's loss in the quarterfinals of the 2022 Dubai Tennis Championships, thus ending the Big Four's streak of 921 weeks at the top of the ATP rankings which began on 2 February 2004 when Federer overtook Andy Roddick.
+At the 2022 Indian Wells Open, Nadal lost to Fritz in the final in straight sets.
+At the 2022 French Open, Federer did not participate while Nadal and Djokovic progressed to a quarterfinal encounter, their record 59th meeting, with Nadal emerging victorious in four sets.
+Nadal went to contest his 30th major final against Casper Ruud, winning a record-extending 14th French Open title and 22nd major overall.
+He became the third man after Mats Wilander (1982 French Open) and Federer (2017 Australian Open) to defeat four top-10 players en route to a major title.